avniharsh/trust-me-platformer/README.md

   ⚠⚠⚠⚠   THIS GAME CAN BE SUPER LOUD   ⚠⚠⚠⚠
 (sounds at the start dont work btw, so no checkpoint and BG audio anymore :C )

-Trust me.
+### Trust me.
 Or don't.
 The choice is yours.

+This was my first full project on Godot!
+It's a platformer based on trust—or rather, the lack of it.
+Almost everything said/shown in this game must be taken with a grain of salt, until you learn who's actually on your side and who isn't.

 ### Play here
 https://of-kneee.itch.io/trust-me

+**playthrough vid if you get stuck:**

 22 hrs of code :P